jsndyks/web/mov/logoGrid.md

  Sounds like a _sect_ to me, which is not what we want to seem like.
 And I keep seeing it even if I change the colour of CDT.

+Then I worry that a **DIVER SECDT** sounds a little too much like the kind of _Germanic Scuba Cult_ I'd probably try to steer clear of.

 If we add the hyphen of my dreams we lose it but we end up with 11 columns and less squareness!

 ---